 The knowledgeable and helpful staff are always happy to offer advice and assistance regarding the documents held and to help you choose the resources most relevant to your research.

-Whatever your research interest, whether you wish to research your family history, trace the history of a house or study local history, you will find the documents held of use.
+Whatever your research interest, whether you wish to research your family history, conduct research for a school, college or university assignment, trace the history of a house or study local history, you will find the documents held of use.

-You can also search their collections using LANCAT, their on-line catalogue.
+You are also able to search their collections using LANCAT, their on-line catalogue.
 The catalogue contains details of their main collections which include:

 They also have old maps of Lancashire, but do not have detailed maps of the counties of Greater Manchester and Merseyside formed in 1974.